JacobHayes/login_metrics/README.md

 -----------

 - Add condensed output flag for use in login prompts/profiles
+- Consider changing from `lastb` to using `last -f /var/log/btmp` in case systems don't have `lastb`
 - Add ability show all IP/Users/Combos (or whatever other metrics are supported down the line)
 - Add command line input file to read from instead of `lastb` (Useful for (old) log files)
 - Maybe make into a module for use in other monitoring software (of my own creation or other)